-- 5. Requirement for local needs affordable homes to be transferred to an RSL (RSL to be named wherever possible). - 6.
-Requirement for local needs affordable homes to be transferred to an RSL at the 'agreed price', which is currently means "the payment to be made by the RSL for the dwellings to be constructed in satisfaction of the affordable housing requirements sufficient to allow the RSL to let the properties at rents in line with the 'Guide to Social Rent Reforms' published in March 2001 by the DETR (now ODPM) or on a pro rata basis for shared ownership/shared equity/discounted for sale." - 7.
-Requirement that developer informs SDC when contracts signed with RSL. - 8.
+- 5. Requirement for local needs Affordable Homes to be transferred to an RSL (RSL to be named wherever possible). - 6.
+Requirement for local needs Affordable Homes to be transferred to an RSL at the 'agreed price'.
+The 'agreed price' is defined as "the payment to be made by the RSL for the dwellings to be constructed to satisfy the local needs Affordable Housing requirements sufficient to allow the RSL to let the properties at guideline target rents as determined through the national rent regime under proposals set out in the Three Year Review of Rent Restructuring (July 2004) implemented in April 2006 or on a pro rata basis for shared ownership/shared equity/discounted for sale."
+(Note: The prices applicable to individual schemes may be set down by the Council where justified by the circumstances at the time). - 7.
+Requirement that developer informs the Council when contracts signed with RSL. - 8.
 Inclusion of reasonable time limits for developers to enter into contract with the RSL and provisions requiring developer to market homes to other RSLs in the event this deadline cannot be met. - 9.
-Requirement that RSL informs SDC when properties have been transferred. - 10.
-Requirement for local needs affordable homes to be built to SDS on schemes where SHG is being used. - 11.
-Requirement that local needs affordable homes not built to SDS are to be handed over to RSLs in good condition and to be built to a standard of specification, which is acceptable to the RSL.
+Requirement that RSL informs the Council when properties have been transferred. - Requirement for local needs Affordable Homes to be built to Site Development Standards (SDS) on schemes where Social Housing Grant (SHG) is being used. - 11.
+Requirement that local needs Affordable Homes not built to SDS are to be handed over to RSLs in good condition and to be built to a standard of specification, which is acceptable to the RSL.